Leah’s ProducTea

 NPS (Net promoter score) is not a substitute for PMF

 I’m open about why I think that the NPS is a bad metric in general.
-It’s also not a good substitute for knowing about product market fit since people who are detractors remove themselves anyways from your survey over time.
+It’s also not a good substitute for knowing about product market fit since people who are detractors remove themselves anyway from your survey over time.

 Any metric that is shiny but doesn’t create easier operational decisions is useless.